Dave Arnold: Career

 In 2013, Arnold's Museum of Food and Drink (MOFAD) made its public debut with a successful Kickstarter campaign that raised over $100,000 for MOFAD's first exhibition: BOOM!
 The Puffing Gun and the Rise of Breakfast Cereal.
 The exhibit, which features a functioning, 3,200-pound puffing gun that was once widely used to produce puffed grain breakfast cereal, debuted at New York City's Summer Streets festival on August 17, 2013.
 The New Yorker described MOFAD's puffing gun as "a mid-century relic that embodies, in profound ways, the industrialization and commercialization of American food."

 Arnold has been featured in The Atlantic, Time, Food & Wine, Esquire, and Popular Science.
 He has spoken at cocktail and culinary technology conferences around the world, teaches at Harvard's Science and Cooking Lecture Series every fall, and has appeared as a guest on Late Night With Jimmy Fallon, Martha Stewart Living, The Ellen DeGeneres Show, CNN's The Next List, and The Today Show.
 CNN has called Arnold "one of the leaders of a 'modernist' group of cutting-edge instructors, chefs and bartenders."
 Pete Wells, writing for Food & Wine, calls Arnold an "ideal representative of the avant-garde in food", while Esquire labels him "a tireless innovator and experimenter."

 In addition to his work at Booker and Dax and MOFAD, Arnold has a two-book publishing deal with Norton on his work with experimental mixology and related projects.
 The first book he wrote for Norton, Liquid Intelligence: The Art and Science of the Perfect Cocktail, was published on November 10, 2014.
-He lives in the Lower East Side of Manhattan with his wife and two sons.
+He lives on the Lower East Side of Manhattan with his wife and two sons.